gr2m/github-project/README.md

 await project.items.removeByContentId(contentId);
 ```

 Removes a single item based on the Node ID of its linked issue or pull request.
-Removes a single item.
 Resolves with the removed item or with `undefined` if item was not found.

 <table>
   <thead align=left>